Gun Safety For Kids

 Teach gun maintenance

 After cleaning your gun, with your child watching every step, reassemble it, and safely store it in its proper place.
 Clean all utensils and your maintenance area, and wash your hands together.
-Continue this lesson until your child can verbally recite what to do.
+Continue this until your child can explain the process themselves.

 1. Treat all guns as if they are loaded.